Antioxidant vitamins for age-related macular degeneration

 Dry AMD

 Early-stage AMD is always dry AMD.
-Late AMD is when you have wet AMD or dry AMD which has caused extensive scarring to the macula and significant changes to your sight.
+Late stage AMD is when you have wet AMD or dry AMD which has caused extensive scarring to the macula and significant changes to your sight.

 Wet AMD

 About 10 to 15 per cent of people who develop AMD have wet AMD, often having had dry AMD to begin with.
 You develop wet AMD when the cells of the macula stop working correctly and your body starts growing new blood vessels to fix the problem.
-These blood vessels are very weak and grow in the wrong place, so they cause swelling, leaking and bleeding underneath the macula, this is why the condition is described as “wet” AMD.
+These blood vessels are very weak and grow in the wrong place, so they cause swelling, leaking and bleeding underneath the macula.
+These changes are why the condition is described as “wet” AMD. .

+This new blood vessel growth is medically known as “neovascularisation”.
+It causes more damage to your macula and eventually leads to scarring.
+Both the new blood vessels and the scarring can damage your central vision.
 Wet AMD is classified as late AMD.

-New blood vessel growth is medically known as “neovascularisation”.
-Neovascularisation can cause a lot of damage to your macula and can eventually lead to scarring.
-Both the new blood vessels and the scarring cause damage to your central vision and may lead to a blank patch in the centre of your sight.

 Wet AMD can develop very quickly, causing serious changes to your central vision in a short period of time, over days or weeks.